systemetric/robocon-website/docs/gpio.md

 However, the built-in pull-up resistor alleviates this need.
 It essentially wires in a resistor connected to 5V, meaning that when this option is enabled, an input pin will “default” to being high.
 This means you can simply connect a switch between the input pin and a ground pin without any need of resistors - when the switch is open, the pin will read high; when closed, it will read low.

 ![An example weak pull up](/images/capture.png)

+## Setting inputs and outputs

+When you set your GPIO pin modes, you need to set your output pins before your input pins.
+This is due to how the brainbox manages setting input and output pins.